At a glance

 - Please treat service station workers with patience and respect, just as you would expect at your own workplace.

-Personal safety when handling fuel
+Be safe when handling and storing fuel

 Updated